Gluten Free AF

 When I get asked, 'what is celiac disease' I usually reply: It's an autoimmune disease, meaning when I eat gluten, my body doesn't know how to process it, and thinks it is a foreign antibody.
 Essentially, my body starts attacking itself in different ways — stomach pain, bloating, hair loss, nerve damage, etc.

-When I get asked, 'what happens when you eat gluten' I usually reply: About 20 minutes after I eat gluten I notice the effects.
-It starts with stomach pain and upset, and then in the days and weeks following, I have a variety of issues like: brain fog, exhaustion, hair loss, joint pain, weigh gain, etc. Your body stops being able to absorb nutrients and that causes a whole host of problems in the body.
+About 20 minutes after I eat gluten I notice the effects.
+It starts with stomach pain and upset, and then in the days and weeks following, I have a variety of issues like: brain fog, exhaustion, hair loss, joint pain, weigh gain, etc.

 When I get asked, 'how do you get celiac disease?'
 I usually reply: It's a genetic condition, some people are born with it, while others carry the gene silently, until one day it 'kicks in'.
 A physically or emotionally dramatic event can set it off if you carry the gene, for me it was getting a parasite.